brendanmcc02/film-rec/notes.md

+# Wildcard Profile

+Purpose: **novelty** in recs. serendipity is a bit harder to capture

 # Clustering userFilmData

 *worry about cold start problem later*

-# Improving cosine sim calculations by Clustering allFilmDataVec
+## Improving cosine sim calculations by Clustering allFilmDataVec
 An idea to improve cosine sim calculations: instead of performing user profile dot products with **every film**, you cluster the films and only perform cosine sim comparisons on individual films within clusters with relatively high cosine similarity.

-**How to concretely implement this**
+### How to concretely implement this

 1. Cluster allFilmDataVec
 2. When you want to start doing cosine sim between profile vectors and films, instead